 Computing will be assessed in a number of ways using formative and summative assessment.
 Formative assessment will happen during computing lessons and will be used to inform future planning and this is conducted by the teacher on an informal basis.
-Children will store their work on the network which enables staff to view a child's complete portfolio and make summative judgements.
+Children will store their work in their personal folder on the network which enables staff to view a child's complete portfolio and make summative judgements.